Jack Sparrow: In other media

-Jack Sparrow also appears in video games and books spun off the Pirates of the Caribbean media franchise.
-Jack also appears in the Disney Infinity series, where he is voiced by Jared Butler, and in the Kingdom Hearts series, first in 2005's Kingdom Hearts II, where he is voiced by James Arnold Taylor, and again in 2019's Kingdom Hearts III, reprised by Butler.
-In the video game Sea of Thieves he is voiced again by Butler.
-Jack Sparrow also appears as playable character in Disney Magic Kingdoms, where he also has his captain coat as a costume.
+Jack Sparrow appears in video games and books spun off the Pirates of the Caribbean media franchise.
+Some notable Pirates video games in which Jack Sparrow appears as a playable character in include Pirates of the Caribbean: The Legend of Jack Sparrow, voiced by Johnny Depp, Pirates of the Caribbean: At World's End, voiced by Jared Butler, and Lego Pirates of the Caribbean: The Video Game, with archive audio of Johnny Depp's vocal effects.
+Jack was one of the first playable characters in the Disney Infinity series, where he is reprised by Jared Butler.
+He also appears in the Kingdom Hearts series, first in 2005's Kingdom Hearts II, where he is voiced by James Arnold Taylor, and again in 2019's Kingdom Hearts III, reprised again by Butler.
+In the A Pirate's Life expansion for the video game Sea of Thieves he is voiced again by Butler.
+Jack Sparrow also appears as playable character in Disney Magic Kingdoms, Disney Heroes: Battle Mode, and Disney Speedstorm.
+A purchasable cosmetic outfit of Jack Sparrow was added to Fortnite Battle Royale on July 19, 2024, as part of the Cursed Sails Event Pass.

-Pirates of the Caribbean: The Complete Visual Guide gives a backstory to Sparrow in which he was born on a pirate ship during a typhoon in the Indian Ocean and was trained to fence by an Italian.
-Books following Sparrow's adventures before the events of the film include a twelve-book series focusing on his teenage years entitled Pirates of the Caribbean: Jack Sparrow, and a five-books Pirates of the Caribbean: Legends of the Brethren Court series.
-In 2011, Ann C. Crispin wrote a novel titled Pirates of the Caribbean: The Price of Freedom, which follows Jack's adventures as a merchant captain for the East India Trading Company.

-In 2011, comedy group the Lonely Island, in collaboration with ballad singer Michael Bolton, released a song named for Jack.
+In 2011, comedy group the Lonely Island, in collaboration with Michael Bolton, released a song named for Jack.

 In July 2022, Depp portrayed a parody of Sparrow, Phillip Artoosh, in Adventurer's Game, a promotional short film for the mobile game Sea of Dawn.